joyce-chen/persona5-negotiation/royal.md

 </table>
 <table class="unconfirmed">
 	<tr>
-		<th colspan="5">Hey mister, if I grew up, what do you think the future me would've been like?</th>
+		<th colspan="5">Hey, if I don't die here, what do you think I'll be like in the future?</th>
 	</tr>
 	<tr>
 		<td></td>